roderickjackson-bradley/socket_io_app/work/w08/d1/03-intro-to-django-models/intro-to-django-models.md

 **Models** are used to perform CRUD data operations on a database.

-Remember **entities** in the ERDs?
+Remember **entities** in the Entity-Relationship-Diagrams?

 A Django Model represents a single entity from the ERD.

-Thus, a Model would also have a one-to-one mapping with a table in the database.
+Thus, a Model has a one-to-one mapping with a table in the database.

-<p style="color: red">Again, a Model is what allows us to write code to create, read, update and delete data from a table in the database.</p>
+Again, a Model is what allows us to write code to create, read, update and delete data from a table in the database.

 When we retrieve data from the database (using a Model of course), we will have **model objects**, each of which represents a row in a database table.
-Model objects may also be called _instances_ of the Model.
+Model objects are also called _instances_ of the Model.

-> That word "Model" is going being capitalized quite a bit in this lesson.
-This is to distinguish a Model for an entity from a model object, which will be in lower case.
+> When the word "Model" is capitalized, it's referring to a Model for an entity from a model instance, which will be in lower case.

 ## Models in Django

-Each model is defined as a Python class that inherits from `django.db.models.Model`.
+Each Model is defined as a Python class that inherits from `django.db.models.Model`.

 Here's the **Cat** entity from an ERD and the code to define the equivalent Model: